A lot can go wrong in the web development realm. For starters, you may find this list a bit exhaustive but at the same time...

 1. Material UI (MUI)

-Material UI (MUI) is one of the most popular React UI frameworks that comes with various pre-built templates and advanced components.
+Material UI (MUI) is one of the most popular React UI component libraries that comes with various pre-built templates and advanced components.
 For instance, MUI comes with pre-built drop-down menus, For example, it includes pre-built sliders, drop-down menus, and navigational tools.
 And this helps in saving a lot of app development time.
-Besides, each React component here meets current standards of accessibility and is fully customizable.
+Besides, each custom React component here meets current standards of accessibility and is fully customizable.

-Besides this, MUI is a component library that comes with some advanced theming features.
-In addition to this, Material UI enables the users to work with Google’s Material Design system and also allows them to customize the code of the system with the help of CSS utilities.
+MUI is a component library that comes with some advanced theming features.
+In addition to this, it enables the users to work with Google’s Material Design system and also allows them to customize the code of the system with the help of CSS utilities.
 And with the help of such tools, one can control the use of components and styling from the same place.
-These are the features that can also help in speeding up the app development process.
+These are the features that can also help in speeding up the web app development process.

 2. React Router

-React Router is one of the component libraries that has gained a lot of popularity and this is for the declarative programming model.
-This means when a developer creates a React app, it is the best idea to have elements and components together that can be helpful declaratively in the app.
-Besides, React Router is known as a wonderful collection of such custom components and all of them help the developers to add some URLs to bookmarks.
-And when any developer wants to navigate React Native, he can use React Router as a perfect solution to solve numerous tasks.
+React Router is one react components library that has gained a lot of popularity and this is for the declarative programming model.
+This means when a developer create React app, it is the best idea to have elements and components together that can be helpful declaratively in the application.
+Besides, React Router is known as a wonderful collection of such custom components and all of them help the web developers to add some URLs to bookmarks.
+And when any developer wants to navigate React, he can use React Router as a perfect solution to solve numerous tasks.

 3. Blueprint UI